akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>“Light, collector, light!”—this from <span class="personal-name-1">Kwamankra</span>, for in the detached carriage could be heard yells and shrieks of women and children. </p>

 <p>“I say, collector, light!
 Do you hear?
-Light! ” and this with an expletive or two from the “ Professor.”
+Light! ” and this with an expletive or two from the “Professor.”
 The expletive did its work.
 The collector made his way to the composite carriage amid a scene of much confusion. </p>

 <p>“You had better go and fetch the Inspector to see about this mess, or I will report the whole lot of you fellows, white and black alike.
 It is perfectly disgraceful, this kind of thing,” said Tandor-Kuma. </p>